“Tabernacle” is one of Quebec's most popular French expletives, possibly the most used French cuss word of all in

 What Does Tabernacle Mean?

 According to the Oxford dictionary, “tabernacle” was a “portable shrine used by the Israelites during their wanderings in the wilderness.”

 According to Oxford's online definition of tabernacle, it was more specifically “a tent used as a sanctuary for the Ark of the Covenant by the Israelites during the Exodus and until the building of the Temple.”

-But in the context of the Roman Catholic Church which once upon a time dominated the religious landscape in Quebec, the “tabernacle” many Canadians have known since childhood is a box positioned within proximity of if not directly atop a church's given altar.
+But in the context of the Roman Catholic Church that once upon a time dominated the religious landscape in Quebec, the “tabernacle” many Canadians have known since childhood is a box positioned within proximity of if not directly atop a church's given altar.
 This conspicuous, heavily adorned box is where the host, or Body of Christ, is placed.

 Rare is the Quebecer who utters "tabernacle" in reference to the sacred church altar box.
 But in response to hammering a nail into one's hand?
 They've all screamed it out once in French Canada.
 Name a situation, any situation, that involves an emotional reaction and watch Tabernacle work its cathartic magic.

 Your best bro ran off with your wife?
 Tabernacle.